Skip to content

 What the workflow should decide

 Ticket category, urgency, owner, response posture, and whether the case belongs in a human-only lane.
-That is enough leverage to matter without overreaching into judgment-heavy handling too early.
+That is enough control to matter without overreaching into judgment-heavy handling too early.

 What usually breaks